Daylesford & Hepburn Springs itinerary

 Continue the quest for utter indulgence by following your spa with a meal at one of the many fine restaurants, where some of the best local produce in Victoria is showcased.
 A heady array of gourmet markets, farmyard provedores, orchards, rare breed meats and bakeries all hint at the local, farm-fresh, seasonal food on offer at the award-winning restaurants.

 The region's pristine environment, fertile volcanic plains and clear mineral springs lay the perfect foundations for cool-climate wines of exceptional quality.
 Wineries dot the landscape, many of which are owner-operated and offer the opportunity for you to meet and chat with the wine makers.
-The wine is as stunning as the views, and local beer and cider are increasingly common.
+The wine is as stunning as the views, and local beer and cider are worth sampling too.

 You'll always find a place to rest your head in Daylesford and Hepburn Springs, with a wide variety of accommodation options to suit your style and budget.
-Choose from boutique spaces, traditional B&Bs, self-contained, high-end luxury, motel, or something with a countryside aspect.
+Choose from boutique spaces, traditional bed-and-breakfasts, self-contained apartments, high-end luxury hotels, motels, or something with a countryside aspect.

 A real rural escape is truly possible in Glenlyon, despite its close proximity to bustling Daylesford.
 Sip on a coffee at the general store before touring the nearby wineries.
 Stay in accommodation that gives you the chance to get up close to the resident wildlife, including kangaroos, local birds and farm animals.